The European AI Office and the national market surveillance authorities are responsible for implementing, supervising and enforcing the AI Act.

 This multistakeholder governance will ensure a balanced approach to the implementation of the AI Act.

-The European AI Office, established in February 2024 within the Commission, oversees the AI Act’s enforcement and implementation in the EU Member States.
+The AI Office, established within the Commission, oversees the AI Act’s enforcement and implementation in the EU Member States.
 It will also be responsible to supervise the most powerful AI models, so-called general-purpose AI models.

 Involvement of other authorities in AI incidents

 Malfunctioning of AI systems can result in violations of fundamental rights laws, for example those protecting privacy or the right to non-discrimination.
-To facilitate that fundamental rights protection authorities can effectively investigate such violations, the AI Act provides rules that ensure cooperation and information flows between all authorities.
+To facilitate effective investigations of such violations by the fundamental rights protection authorities, the AI Act provides rules that ensure cooperation and information flows between all authorities.

 What rights does the AI Act introduce for fundamental rights protection authorities?